 A run through the forest can do wonders for your health!
 Like sand and grass-running, the uneven ground will force you to use different muscle groups than regular tarmac-running.
 And, like on the beach, the elements of nature will add an unpredictable spin to your route, meaning you’ll have to overcome surprise obstacles along the path.

 Simply being among nature is said to bring health benefits.
 In Japan, the act of “forest bathing”, or shinrin-yoku, is very popular as a wellness activity.
 The idea is that being out in nature, breathing in fresh forest air, and simply being away from concrete, cars, and city noises help to reduce stress and lower your blood pressure.
 Trail running is also hugely popular, as it not only makes for a better mood, it can also benefit your balance.
 You’ll also encounter a few different terrains, such as mud, grass, or sand, which will force your legs to work harder.
-Running through the forest has so many benefits, you’ll want to give it a try!
+Taking a run through the forest has so many benefits, you’ll want to give it a try!

 Will you be changing up some of your running routes?
 Do you fancy a sun-bathed beach run or a nature-empowered sprint through the forest?